 We ended up seeing a few of the daily programs throughout our time at the museum, so if you miss one, no need to fret, you’ll definitely catch another before you leave.
 They are loud enough to where you notice they are happening from any place in the museum, but not to the point that you are distracted or irritated.

-Besides the mini musicals, you can expect to see science demonstrations, story times, “Meet the Holidays” featuring holidays from around the word, cooking demonstrations and music and movement classes.
+Besides the mini-musicals, programming includes science demonstrations, story times, “Meet the Holidays” –featuring holidays from around the world, cooking demonstrations, and music and movement classes.

-- Educators get a $10 discount on membership
+- Educators get a $10 discount on a museum membership

 - Reduced group rates for 20+